UnifiedPush/specifications/specifications/server.md

 #### 413

-The push server MAY return a 413 if the notification payload is too large.
+The push server MAY return a 413 if the push message payload is too large.
 The payload length MUST be less than or equal to 4096 bytes.

 #### 429